tyguyreeses/start-up/notes.md

 ### Deploying Files

-You have to run the `deployFiles.sh` from the directory that contains the files you are deploying.
+You have to run the `deployFiles.sh` from the directory that contains the files you are deploying every time you want to update the code on the website itself that isn't part of the `live` option in VsCode.